Renée D. Cross

 Renée earned a bachelor of science degree in political science and psychology

-summa cum laude at the University of Houston and later earned a masters degree
+summa cum laude at the University of Houston and later earned a masters degree from

-from the University of St. Thomas with a concentration in political science.
+the University of St. Thomas with a concentration in political science.

-Renée’s current professional and community affiliations include serving as a
+Renée’s current professional and community affiliations include serving as a governing

 Paula Puffer currently works as a professional Analyst for Kinder-Morgan.
 She has